Skip to contents

 Arguments

-Matrix of the reporting triangle, with rows representing the time points of reference and columns representing the delays
+Matrix of the reporting triangle, with rows representing the time points of reference and columns representing the delays.
+Can be a reporting matrix or incomplete reporting matrix.

 max_delay